caleb531/open-conference-url/README.md

 The workflow also accounts for timezones and Daylight Saving Time (DST).
 All times are displayed in your system's local timezone.

+## Cache

+By default, the workflow shows cached calendar event data from the last run on the workflow, but the latest data is fetched in the background and then re-rendered in Alfred every time you run `conf`.
+In other words, if you don't see your upcoming meeting when running `conf`, wait a second or two and it should show up.

 ## Preferences

 This workflow contains preferences for various aspects of the workflow's